LISA: Lower Saxony International Summer Academy

 The Lower Saxony International Summer Academy is a short-term course on current topics of immunology research and experimental techniques.
 The successful LISA program is now in its eighth year with nearly 300 alumni and selects highly-qualified bachelor and master students in the life sciences who demonstrate a strong interest in immunology.

-The program consists of one week of lectures given by scientists from the MHH, HZI, and Twincore, followed by at least one (and up to three) week-long rotations in campus laboratories where participants have the opportunity to apply their new knowledge of immunology.
+The program 2019 consists of one week of lectures given by scientists from the MHH, HZI, and TWINCORE, followed by one week of practical training in campus laboratories where participants have the opportunity to apply their new knowledge of immunology.
 The program is supplemented by "State of the Art" knowledge presented by renowned researchers from prestigious institutions.

 In LISA primarily female students take part: with more than 70 percentage of women, there is more female engagement in immunology than in the regular biology studies.
 This distribution in 2018 also reflects in the prior years.